The liver, a delicate organ in rabbits

 Bacteria, coccidia and parasites

-Bacteria can invade the liver and cause abscesses.
-The most common bacteria are Pasteurella sp. or Escherichia coli.
-When in contact with birds or cattle, the rabbit's liver can also be infected with salmonella, listeria or Yersinia sp., which causes pseudotuberculosis.
+Bacteria have the potential to invade the liver, leading to the formation of abscesses.
+The most prevalent bacteria identified in such cases are Pasteurella sp. and Escherichia coli.
+In the event of contact with birds or cattle, there is also a risk of infection from salmonella, listeria, or Yersinia sp., which causes pseudotuberculosis.
 As for the parasitic protozoa infecting the rabbit's liver, they include those causing coccidiosis (Eimeria stiedae) and toxoplasmosis.
-Coccidiosis affects young animals.
-Their digestive system is particularly sensitive to this parasite during the food transition from milk to vegetable food, which is more difficult to digest.
-Signs of infection include a decreased appetite, diarrhea, mucus between hard droppings, weight loss, and death.
-The young rabbit often has a swollen belly.
-Older and healthy rabbits develop some immunity against this parasite.
-Examination of the liver reveals the presence of yellow-colored nodules on the surface that are difficult to differentiate from a bacterial abscess.
+Coccidiosis is a prevalent disease in young animals.
+Their digestive system is particularly sensitive to this parasite during the transition from milk to vegetable food, which is more difficult to digest.
+Indications of a potential infection may include a reduction in appetite, diarrhea, the presence of mucus between hard stools, weight loss, and, in severe cases, death.
+A swollen belly is often observed in young rabbits.
+Older and healthy rabbits develop immunity against this parasite.
+A thorough examination of the liver reveals the presence of yellow-colored nodules on the surface.
+These nodules are difficult to differentiate from a bacterial abscess.

 Michel Gruaz